-The activities of the company are targeted at supporting companies developing drugs and therapies to fight cancer and in addition, the computer based modelling we undertake serves to reduce the volume of animal testing needed in developing such therapies.
+The activities of the Company are targeted at supporting companies developing drugs and therapies to fight cancer and in addition, the computer-based modelling we undertake serves to reduce the volume of animal testing needed in developing such therapies.

-Finally, in terms of diversity and inclusion, of eight full time staff (at the time of going to press), five are women and four are non-UK nationals.
+Finally, in terms of diversity and inclusion, of eight employees, four are women and three are non-UK nationals.